MAlexGG/CV/README.md

 HTML5, CSS3, Javascript, Figma, Adobe Photoshop, Adobe Illustrator.

 ## Next Steps
-Information needs to be updated.
+Information needs to be updated and it's necessary to do the navbar on mobile with its pages.